 A. Student.
 A student requesting a refund must submit to the Office of Academic Affairs a completed “Petition for Refund of Tuition and Fees” with supporting documentation and signatures of the student’s adviser, Student Academic Services Director, and instructor(s).

 B. Committee.
 Petitions for exceptions to the deadline for refunds will be reviewed by a university-wide committee as described in 5.04 below.
 Petitions by this committee are only for the consideration of a refund of tuition and fees.
 The “W” or other grade notation will remain on the academic record.
-The committee may approve specific criteria and guidelines to identify petitions that clearly and without question meet the requirements of section 5.01 and may grant the Office of the Registrar (together with the OSU-Tulsa Academic Relations Office for OSU-Tulsa petitions) authority to approve petitions that meet the established criteria.
-The Office of the Registrar may refer to Student Affairs petitions that appear to meet the criteria for approval through the Student Affairs Catastrophic Withdrawal process instead of presenting them to the Tuition Appeal Committee.
-A written summary of petitions that are approved through the expedited process in the Registrar’s Office or are referred to Student Affairs is provided to the committee at their regular meetings.
+The committee may approve specific criteria and guidelines to identify petitions that clearly and without question meet the requirements of section 5.01 and may grant the Office of Academic Affairs (together with the OSU-Tulsa Academic Relations Office for OSU-Tulsa petitions) authority to approve petitions that meet the established criteria.
+The Office of Academic Affairs may refer to Student Affairs petitions that appear to meet the criteria for approval through the Student Affairs Catastrophic Withdrawal process instead of presenting them to the Tuition Appeal Committee.
+A written summary of petitions that are approved through the expedited process or are referred to Student Affairs is provided to the committee at their regular meetings.

 C. Deadline.
 The maximum time period for submitting a petition for a refund of tuition and fees is six months after the end of the semester or summer term of the pertinent enrollment.
 The committee has the authority to review a petition received after the deadline if they determine that extenuating circumstances exist—either circumstances that affected a student’s ability to submit the petition before the deadline or other circumstances that warrant a deadline exception as determined by majority vote of the committee.